-After you have peed twice, we need to find out if your bladder is emptying effectively by passing an in/out catheter within ten minutes of the second urine sample to see if any urine remains in the bladder.
+After you have peed twice, we need to find out if your bladder is emptying effectively.
+The midwife will pass an in/out catheter within ten minutes of the second urine sample to see if any urine remains in the bladder.

 If less than 150ml of urine drains, you have successfully completed your TWOC.
 This process is important.
-If you can't empty your bladder completely, this increases your risk of long-term bladder problems, including recurrent urine and kidney infections, incomplete bladder emptying and urinary incontinence.
+If you can't empty your bladder completely, this increases your risk of long-term bladder damage, including recurrent urine and kidney infections, incomplete bladder emptying and urinary incontinence.

-If more than 150ml of urine drains, or you have been unable to pee at all for six hours, we recommend that a full catheter is reinserted.
-Depending on the volume of urine remaining in your bladder a plan for future removal of the catheter will be made.
+If more than 150ml of urine drains, or you have been unable to pee at all for six hours, we recommend that a full catheter is reinserted and that you try the TWOC again the next morning.
+We may put a different plan in place depending on the volume of urine that remains in your bladder.
+You will discuss this with your midwife and medical team.